 The District uses funds to maintain its financial records during the fiscal year.
 A fund is defined as a fiscal and accounting entity with a self-balancing set of accounts.
-The District employs the use of two categories of funds: governmental and fiduciary.
+The District solely employs the use of governmental funds.

 1. Governmental Funds: